20 Jobs Where You Can Listen to Music

 5. Radio Host

-Radio hosts play music for their listeners, talk about music, and often interview music artists.
-If you love music and enjoy talking about it, it could be your ideal job.
-They often have great music taste and excellent interviewing skills to do their job successfully.
+Radio hosts play music, discuss it, and interview artists.
+If you love music and talking about it, this job might be perfect for you.
+They need a great taste in music and strong interviewing skills to thrive.

 6. Music Producer

-Music producers work with music artists to create recordings of their music.
-They are responsible for overseeing the recording process and working with the artist to make the final product.
-So, as a music producer, you get to listen to a lot of music and help create it!
+Music producers collaborate with artists to create music recordings.
+They oversee the recording process and work closely with the artist to perfect the final product.
+As a music producer, you get to enjoy and craft a lot of music!

 7. Music Therapist

-Music therapists use music to help people with different physical and emotional problems.
-It is a great job for music lovers who want to help others.
-As a music therapist, you would work with patients and therapeutically use music to help them.
+Music therapists help people with physical and emotional problems through music.
+It’s a perfect job for music lovers who want to assist others.
+As a music therapist, you’d work with patients and use music therapeutically to aid them.

 8. Music Librarian

-Working as a music librarian gives you access to a lot of music!
-Music librarians typically work in music libraries, colleges, and universities.
-They are responsible for cataloging music, organizing music collections, and helping people find the music they need.
+As a music librarian, you’ll have access to a vast array of music.
+Music librarians usually work in libraries, colleges, and universities.
+They’re responsible for cataloging, organizing music collections, and assisting people in finding the music they need.

 9. Music Director

 A music director or conductor leads musical groups.
-They are responsible for planning, leading, and directing music for a church, school, or other organization.
-Conductors choose the music, direct the choir or orchestra, and work with the musicians to select the arrangements.
+They’re responsible for planning, leading, and directing music for a church, school, or organization.
+Conductors choose the music, direct the choir or orchestra, and collaborate with musicians to select arrangements.

 10. Composer

-Composers write music for several purposes, including movies, TV shows, video games, and commercials.
-As a composer, you would create music that is original or based on existing music.
+Composers write music for movies, TV shows, video games, and commercials.
+You’d create original music or adapt existing pieces.

 11. Music Journalist

-Music journalists write about music for a variety of publications.
-They attend shows, write about new music releases, interview music artists, or review concerts.
-It is the perfect job to combine your excellent writing skills and love of music.
+Music journalists cover music for various publications.
+They attend shows, review new releases, interview artists, and review concerts.
+This job beautifully combines your writing skills and passion for music.

 12. Voice-over Artist

-A voice-over artist is someone who records their voice for use in movies, TV shows, video games, and commercials.
-Voice-over artists typically have a great speaking voice, and they usually use background music in their voice-overs.
+A voice-over artist records their voice for movies, TV shows, video games, and commercials.
+They boast a great speaking voice and often include background music in their work.

 13. Music Publisher